-Another reason for holding back has been the many potential problems that users could get into with keys.
+The use of encryption must come with a warning.
+There are many potential problems that users can get into with encryption keys.
 Let’s face it: PGP encryption is not the most user friendly technology the internet has seen ever.

-We have decided to implement PGP encryption in the webclient, and do it in a way that will guide the user as well as possible through the curves and wiggles.
+Our implementation of PGP encryption in the webclient is created to be as user-friendly as possible.
+It is guiding the user as well as possible through the curves and wiggles.
 A more detailed explanation of PGP can be found here.. or here..
-This article, however, is about how to use the PGP implementation in the Kolab now webclient.
+This article, however, is about how to use the PGP implementation in the Kolab Now webclient.

 In short, PGP encryption is building on the premises that a user has a public and a private key.
 The public key is public, and can be distributed to anyone who is expected to encrypt messages, and the private key is private.
 It should never get distributed to anyone else.